Welcome back to school! We are so happy to see everyone again and welcome the new children to our school.

-The children have adapted well to our new normal.
+The children have adapted well to Covid procedures.
 There is extra hand washing, sanitising and cleaning.
-Teachers sometimes have to wear masks.
 We have bubbles and pods.
 Protocols are in place in case of Covid illness.
 We have staggered break times, but children now have more space in the playground.
 Overall, we are happy to be back at school and the children are enjoying being with their friends again.

 School Charter of Rights and Responsibilities

 We have a School Charter of Rights and Responsibilities.
 This Charter was written collaboratively by teachers and pupils and was inspired by the UN Convention on the Rights of the Child.
 Please read this with your child and sign the attached Charter as it underpins our aim to strive for best learning experiences for our children.

 Please return Charter so that it can be attached to homework diary.

 Forest School will continue this year.
 This will feature regular sessions in woodland rather than a one-off visit.
 Classes will make weekly visits to Westport House over a certain timeframe of 4 to 6 weeks providing children with the opportunity to experience the curriculum outdoors.
 Parents will be given notice of “Forest Days” and children will need to come to school with appropriate clothing and footwear.
 More details to follow...

 The story so far.....We have been on the Department of Education’s schools building list since 2015.
 However, we suffered a setback in June 2020 when we were told by the Department of Education that it plans for us to share our site on Altamount Street with Educate Together.
 Neither school wants this arrangement.
 Since then we have been in talks with the Department of Education, Mayo CoCo, politicians and councillors.
 We also met with the Minister for Education Norma Foley via Zoom earlier this year.
 These discussions are ongoing and we are determined to secure a new school for Holy Trinity.